-Campaign to STOP Genetically Engineered Trees: We founded the STOP GE Trees Campaign in 2004 with the goal of protecting forests, biodiversity and rural communities from the potentially catastrophic impacts of GE trees.
+No Genetically Engineered Trees Program: We launched our work to protect forests, biodiversity and rural communities from the potentially catastrophic impacts of GE trees in 2004.
 We use the cross-cutting issue of GE trees to support and build power on related issues ranging from the rights and autonomy of Indigenous Peoples, forest restoration, to challenging false solutions to climate change such as bioenergy from GE trees. nogetrees.org

-We partner with Margaret Prescod's Sojourner Truth show on KPFK Pacifica Radio (Los Angeles) since November 2009, producing weekly "Earth Segments," as well as weekly interviews on important environmental news.
+We partner with Margaret Prescod's Sojourner Truth show on KPFK Pacifica Radio (produced in Los Angeles and syndicated in New York and Washington, DC) since November 2009, producing weekly "Earth Minutes," as well as weekly "Earth Watch" interviews on important environmental news.
 We also host a New Voices on Climate Change speakers bureau, and produce the highly regarded news service Climate Connections: climate-connections.org.

-Langelle Photography: This new program uses the power of photojournalism to expose social and ecological injustice.
-The point of Langelle Photography is to place photographs into the context of social struggle; the struggle for societal transformation toward justice, equity and ecological balance.
+Langelle Photography: This program uses the power of photojournalism to expose social and ecological injustice.
+The purpose of Langelle Photography is to place photographs into the context of social struggle; the struggle for societal transformation toward justice, equity and ecological balance.
 PhotoLangelle.org

 History: GJEP was founded in 2003 by Anne Petermann and Orin Langelle, activists with decades of experience in the environmental and social justice movements, on local, national and international fronts.
 They saw the need for a project grounded in an understanding that environmental degradation, war, the destruction of civil rights and liberties, and economic and social injustice were not isolated issues, and needed to be addressed at their common root causes.